Bed-e/SBA319-mongodb-music-app/README.md

    npm/nodemon start
    The server will run on http://localhost:5002/

-API Endpoints
+### API Endpoints

-Artists
+1. GET /albums: Get all albums

-GET /artists: Get all artists
+2. GET /artists: Get all artists
-GET /artists/:id: Get an artist by ID
-POST /artists: Create a new artist
-PATCH /artists/:id: Update an artist by ID
-DELETE /artists/:id: Delete an artist by ID
-Albums

-GET /albums: Get all albums
+3. GET /songs: Get all songs
-GET /albums/:id: Get an album by ID
+4. GET /albums/:id: Get an album by ID
-POST /albums: Create a new album
+5. POST /albums: Create a new album
-PATCH /albums/:id: Update an album by ID
+6. PATCH /albums/:id: Update an album by ID
-DELETE /albums/:id: Delete an album by ID
+7. DELETE /albums/:id: Delete an album by ID
-Songs

-GET /songs: Get all songs
-GET /songs/:id: Get a song by ID
-POST /songs: Create a new song
-PATCH /songs/:id: Update a song by ID
-DELETE /songs/:id: Delete a song by ID

-Testing the Application

-To ensure that artists have the correct albums and songs attached in their elements, you'll need to follow a process that involves:

-Create artist with empty albums list create album with empty song list and artist id create songs with album id and artist id use song id to add songs to album songlist